 The CATCH Call for Proposals and corresponding applications includes 3 types of grants (Planning, Implementation, and Resident) which are based on the eligibility guidelines (current level of training/practice) and the developmental stage for the community-based project for which you are applying.

-- If you are an AAP fellow/fellowship trainee, review the question regarding what stage you are in developing the community-based project, which will guide you toward either the Planning Call for Proposal guidelines OR the Implementation Call for Proposals guidelines.
+- If you are an AAP fellow/fellowship trainee, review the question regarding what stage you are in developing the community-based project, which will guide you toward either the Planning Call for Proposals guidelines OR the Implementation Call for Proposals guidelines.

 What Do I Need to Know Before I Apply?